IBM-Cloud/Kitura-Starter/README.md

 ## Clone, build, and run locally
 Once you have installed the Swift compiler and any system level dependencies required by the Kitura framework, you can proceed with the steps described in this section.

-1) Clone this repo using `git clone https://github.com/IBM-Swift/Kitura-Starter-Bluemix.git` and go to the root folder using `cd Kitura-Starter-Bluemix`.
+1) Clone this repo using `git clone https://github.com/IBM-Swift/Kitura-Starter-Bluemix.git`.

 2) Go to the root folder of this repo on your system and issue the `make run` command to compile and execute the starter app: